houseabsolute/ci-perl-helpers/README.md

       use_default_perls: true
 ```

-The `resources.repositories.endpointl` value must match the name of the Service
+The `resources.repositories.endpoint` value must match the name of the Service
 Connection you created.

 This will test your Perl project in the following scenarios: